Meshcapade/SMPL_maya_plugin/README.md

 ## About the Script:

-The script displays a UI to apply SMPL's shape and pose blendshapes and to adjust the skeleton to new body shapes.
+The script displays a UI to apply the pose-corrective blendshapes for SMPL, SMPLH, SMPLX and STAR models in Maya.
 Load this plugin into Maya.
 It will create a window with 3 options:

 1- Apply Pose Blend Shapes to Current Frame:
 	If you repose the model in Maya, then click this to